lab-oak/oak/TUTORIAL.md

 The search will continue until paused (Ctrl + Z) or the program is terminated (Ctrl + C).

-Note that the memory usage will almost always rise slowly as the search continues.
-Uses with low memory (8Gb, lol) should mind it.
-The search tree is cleared after the root battle is updated but the programs memory usage does not typically decrease.
+Memory usage will increase as the search tree gets larger.
+Users with low memory (8Gb or less) should watch it to get a sense of how quickly it rises.
+The search tree is cleared after the root battle is updated but the programs alloted memory does not typically decrease.

 If we pause the program we get a summary of the search results.